 What is a chair mat?
-What problem does it solve?
+What problems should it solve and what benefits should it offer?
 Here are my thoughts.

 - Must enable the movement of the desk chair.

 - Must lie flat and not create a trip hazard.

 - Must perform under constant use.
 Think years of life not months.